One Day in Hiroshima: Tested Day Trip Itinerary from Osaka

 The Hypocentre Monument is a bit tricky to find as it’s located between a couple of tall buildings on a regular street.
 It only takes a couple of minutes to get there from the Atomic Bomb Dome, so it’s definitely worth stopping by.
 It’s chilling seeing it and standing there.

 When Richard and I were reading the plaque, an older Japanese lady stopped by and asked us where we were from.
 We had a short chat, but during this, she told us she was only a couple of kilometres away when the bomb dropped.
-Meeting someone who survived this disaster was
+I still think about her whenever I hear anything about Hiroshima, especially after having visited the museum right after meeting her.
+Our short chat left quite an impression on me.

 4. See Some of the Monuments in the Peace Memorial Park